 The Container segment pools the Group’s container handling operations and is the largest business unit in terms of revenue and earnings.
 Its activities consist primarily of handling container ships (loading and discharging containers) and transhipping containers to other carriers (rail, truck, feeder ship or barge).
 HHLA operates three container terminals in Hamburg – Altenwerder (CTA), Burchardkai (CTB) and Tollerort (CTT) – and further container terminals in Odessa, Ukraine (CTO) and Tallinn, Estonia (HHLA TK Estonia).
 The portfolio is rounded off by supplementary container services, such as maintenance and repairs.

-The Intermodal segment is the second-largest of HHLA’s segments in terms of revenue and earnings.
-As a further key element of HHLA’s business model, which is vertically integrated along the transport chain, the segment provides a comprehensive rail and truck network for seaport-hinterland traffic and, increasingly, continental traffic.
+The Intermodal segment is the second largest of HHLA’s segments in terms of revenue and earnings.
+As a further key element of HHLA’s business model, which is vertically integrated along the transport chain, the segment provides a comprehensive rail and road network for seaport-hinterland traffic and, increasingly, continental traffic.
 HHLA’s METRANS rail companies operate regular direct connections between the ports on the North and Baltic seas and between the Northern Adriatic and its hinterland, as well as inland terminals to provide a comprehensive range of services for maritime logistics.
-In addition to transfer services at the Port of Hamburg, the trucking subsidiary CTD transports containers by road, both locally and over long-haul distances within Europe.
+In addition to transhipment services at the Port of Hamburg, the trucking subsidiary CTD transports containers by road, both locally and over long-haul distances within Europe.

-The Logistics segment encompasses a wide range of complementary specialist handling services and consulting.
-Its service portfolio comprises both stand-alone logistics services (including airborne services) and entire process chains for the international procurement and distribution of merchandise, including the operation of handling facilities for dry bulk, motor vehicles and fruit.
-In this segment, the company also provides consulting and management services for clients in the international port and transport industry.
-Some of these logistics services are provided together with partner companies.
+The Logistics segment encompasses a wide range of services in the field of specialist handling, consulting and other business activities.
+Its service portfolio comprises both stand-alone and entire process chains for the international procurement and distribution of merchandise, including the operation of handling facilities for dry bulk, motor vehicles and fruit.
+The company also provides consulting and management services for clients in the international port and transport industry.
+New business activities, such as additive manufacturing and air-assisted logistics services, complete the portfolio.
+HHLA provides some of the activities in this segment together with partner companies.

 The Holding/Other division is also part of the Port Logistics subgroup, although it does not constitute a separate segment as defined by the International Financial Reporting Standards (IFRS).
 The Holding division is responsible for strategic corporate development, the functional management of the Container segment, the central management of resources and processes, and the provision of shared services for the operating companies.
 It also includes the properties specific to HHLA’s port handling business and the Group’s floating crane operations.